-Designed by two former Dyson engineers, the Lupe (pronounced ‘loop’) is a cordless vacuum ready to hit the market.
-But will it really be different from the rest of the market?
-Let’s check out the specs and find out.
+Designed by two former Dyson engineers, the Lupe (pronounced ‘loop’) is a cordless vacuum that launched late Summer 2020.
+But is it really different than other vacuums?

 Cordless Design with a New Aim